Saturday, 29 October 2016

 Diary Of A Wedding Planner

-I remember when a friend of mine who was not in the country at the time, asked what I wanted, I had told him wedding magazines and he was amazed.
-He thought it was a strange request but he got them anyway.
-Thank you Dr Niyi.
+I remember asking a friend of mine, Dr. Niyi, who wasn’t even in the country at the time, to send me wedding magazines.
+He thought it was such an unusual request, but he got them for me anyway.
+(Thank you, Dr. Niyi!)

 The Journey (Series 7)